 (Courtesy of Les Adams)

-Stephen Morris (who later had a screen name of Morris Ankrum) has the drop on Hoppy in this lobby card from HILLS OF OLD WYOMING (Paramount, 1937).
+Above - Morris Ankrum (billed as Stephen Morris) has the drop on William 'Hoppy' Boyd in this lobby card from HILLS OF OLD WYOMING (Paramount, 1937).

 (Courtesy of Les Adams)

 Above from L-to-R are William Boyd, Russell Hayden, Andy Clyde and Morris Ankrum (now billed as Ankrum) in a lobby card from WIDE OPEN TOWN (Paramount, 1941).
-This was released in later Summer, 1941 and was Russ Hayden's twenty seventh and final Hoppy film.
-His next job was at Columbia, helping Charles Starrett.
+This was released in late Summer, 1941 and was Russell Hayden's twenty seventh and final Hoppy film.
+His next job was at Columbia Pictures, helping Charles Starrett.